Dear reader of ADxS.org, please excuse the disruption.

 Thyroxine

-Depression is associated with reduced triiodothyroxine (T3) levels in around 6% of those affected, which is treated with augmentative (= concomitant) T3 administration.181
+Depression is associated with reduced triiodothyroxine (T3) levels in around 6% of people with ADHD, which is treated with augmentative (= concomitant) T3 administration.181

 Hypothalamic-pituitary-liver axis (HHS axis)